 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to the bursar Mrs Martin.
+Any enquiries about the CCTV system should be directed to the Business Manager Mrs Voce.

 Photographs and videos